xd2287/transformers/docs/source/en/model_doc/gpt_neo.md

 This model was contributed by [valhalla](https://huggingface.co/valhalla).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [gpt_neo](https://huggingface.co/models?other=gpt_neo)

 ### Generation

 The `generate()` method can be used to generate text using GPT Neo model.